ExodusMovement/Nsolvejs/README.md

 //    [ 2, 2, 2, 2 ],
 //     [ 4, 5, 6, 4  ]
 // ]
-//
-// The column can be differents var C6= new  Matrix([[2,3],[7]],3,[3,4])
+// The column can be different var C6= new  Matrix([[2,3],[7]],3,[3,4])
 // This generates a matrix like
 //  [